-Certain employees may be paid a cell phone stipend based upon the employee's job and approval from Department Head or Elected Official and then approved by the County Manager.
+Certain employees may be paid a cell phone stipend based upon the employee's job and approval from Department Head or Elected Official.
 The Cell Phone Stipend is subject to the Fringe Benefits Rule.

 16. GRANDFATHER CLAUSE.

 Any employee whose position specification is revised is subject to the experience, education, or certification requirements of the new position specification shall show satisfactory progress to meet the new standards within six (6) months or may be subject to reclassification, transfer or dismissal.